berrythewa/clipman-daemon/internal/sync/README.md

 }
 ```

+### Adding a New Discovery Implementation

+Similar to adding a protocol implementation:

+1. Create a new directory under `discovery/` for your discovery mechanism
+2. Implement the required interfaces
+3. Register your factory in `init()`

 ## Configuration

-The sync functionality is configured through the main config.json:
+The sync functionality is configured through the centralized configuration:

 ```json
 {